steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ### Short Term

 #### Database
-    Does the database "unable to connect" message always appear at startup?
-        It is also seen in the local IIS instance.
-        Logger.LogError($"The database connection could not be opened after {maximumAttempts} attempts to reach the server.");

     Update database schema diagram.

-#### IIS
-    Local
-        Why can't cookies be set?
-The cookie consent dialog continues to open.

-    Alpha
-        Why does the IIS build fail on Alpha with privilege errors deleting the Publish folder?
-        Why were there intermittent runtime errors at startup?
-            Could these be Azure service errors accessing the key-value vault?

 #### NormalMaps
     It appears that NormalMap gradients lose some high frequency detail.